owenrumney/awesome-osx-setup/README.md

 ## Download iterm2 theme and color schemes

-Downloads my iterm2 configuration as well as a few color schemes to your `~/Downloads` folder
+Downloads my iterm2 configuration as well as a few color schemes to your `~/Downloads` folder.

+You can put the `.plist` file in a folder of your choosing, and then go to the iTerm2 settings, in `General`>`Preferences`, and check `Load preferences from a custom folder or URL` and choose that folder.
+It should import the configuration.
+Then, visit the `Profiles`>`Colors` tab and import the color scheme `UllaakutDark.itermcolors` that should be in your `~/Downloads`

 ## Download BetterTouchTool presets